PeeOops/markdown-converter/README.md

 # Markdown Converter

 ## Description
 A simple and user-friendly Markdown converter built with React.js.
 This application allows users to write Markdown syntax and see the converted HTML output in real-time.
-It also features a text-to-Markdown conversion option, clipboard copy functionality, and a clear interface.
+It also features a HTML-to-Markdown conversion option, clipboard copy functionality, and a clear interface.

 ## Features
 - **Real-time Markdown Preview**: See your Markdown content rendered as HTML instantly.